Mercerenies/a-turtles-troll/README.md

   armor
 * Description of features can be gotten with `/turtle describe
   <feature>`
+* Added a feature to spawn a Weeping Angel for debugging purposes
 * Rain now protects the player from hot weather as well
 * Fixed a bug with wandering trader item generation